 - 1. Evidence of rubella immunity (rubella vaccination or positive rubella titer)

 - 2. Evidence of DPT (or TD) immunization

 - 3. Chest x-ray or TB (Mantoux) skin test within the past 6 months

 - 4. Hepatitis B immunization

 - 5. Varicella

-- 6. Flu shot each fall
+- 6. Flu shot (annually each fall)

-- 7. TB test each fall
+- 7. QuantiFERON-TB Gold (QFT) (annually)

-- 8. COVID-19, MUST be fully vaccinated and boosted against COVID-19
+- 8. COVID-19, (if required by the site)

+- 9. 10-panel drug screen

-These are completed as part of the application process for the third year.
-Results must be submitted to the nurse at Viterbo Health Services.
-Failure to meet all health record requirements will prohibit the student from clinical sites.
+These are completed as part of the application process for the third year for the 4+1 program and are required upon starting the direct-entry program.
+Failure to meet all health record requirements may prohibit the student from clinical sites.
 Evidence of completing the health requirement listed above should be uploaded to Sonia.
 (See Sonia tutorial posted on Moodle)

 Throughout the professional phase, all students must be current in these immunization requirements.
-Note: the Mantoux and flu shot must be done annually.
+Note: The QuantiFERON-TB Gold test and flu shot must be done annually.
 All new vaccines must be uploaded to Sonia.
 Failure to maintain vaccine requirements may prevent a supervised practice site from working with you.